MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 - [Secure pod access to resources](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources).
 Provide the least number of permissions, and avoid using root or privileged escalation.

-- Use [Pod-managed identities](/azure/aks/operator-best-practices-identity#use-pod-managed-identities) and [Azure Key Vault provider for secrets store csi driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure) to protect secrets, certificates, and connection strings.
+- Use [Pod-managed identities](/azure/aks/operator-best-practices-identity#use-pod-managed-identities) and [Azure Key Vault provider for Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure) to protect secrets, certificates, and connection strings.

 - Make sure to [rotate certificates](/azure/aks/certificate-rotation) regularly, like every 90 days.